 EPILOGUE

 The currency in Mexico is the peso.
-While most places will take a credit card or US dollars, some market stalls will not, especially street food which you must try (fish tacos!).
+While most places will take a credit card or US dollars, some market stalls will not, especially street food, which you must try (fish tacos!).
 Check with your bank – I can order foreign currency in advance of my trip with zero exchange fees because of the type of accounts I have.
 It just doesn’t get any easier than that!
-But you can also get peso at the airport of ATMs throughout the country.
-Just be careful though…I used an ATM just outside of Mexico City and my credit card was hacked.
+But you can also get pesos at the airport and ATMs throughout the country.
+Just be careful though…I used an ATM just outside of Mexico City, and my credit card was hacked.
 I suggest only using ATMs that are attached to a bank so you can get help if needed.

 Car Rentals from $8.98 A Day: 7 Major Car Vendors, 15,000 Locations, Save Up to 40%.